alankrantas/tensorflow-cuda-gpu-devcontainer/README.md

 Modify [requirements.txt](https://github.com/alankrantas/windows-cuda-gpu-devcontainer/blob/main/.devcontainer/requirements.txt) to include packages you'd like to install. `ipykernel` is required for executing IPython notebook cells in VS Code.

 Open the folder in VS Code, press `F1` to bring up the Command Palette, and select **Dev Containers: Open Folder in Container...**.
-After that, simply start Docker then open the directory in VS Code.

-After the DevContainer is up and running, test the GPU support with
+When the DevContainer is up and running, test the GPU support with

 ```python
 python3 -c "import tensorflow as tf; print(tf.config.list_physical_devices('GPU'))"